BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Birdcalls** `ACTIVE`

-- **Birdcalls** `ACTIVE` - Mablung and any Rangers of Gondor (including Faramir, Madril, Damrod and Anborn) within 6" of him gain the Stalk Unseen special rule.
+Mablung and any Rangers of Gondor (including Faramir, Madril, Damrod and Anborn) within 6" of him gain the Stalk Unseen special rule.
 Additionally, Mablung and any Rangers of Gondor (including Faramir, Madril, Damrod and Anborn) within 6" of him ignore the Stalk Unseen special rule of enemy models.

 </div>